Changissnz/selfinterest/README.md

-the authority that commands them to they, themself from their thinking critical by the basis of economics, a field in which participants can never be the whole, from start to finish, and can only win the "whole", in such cases clearly imbalanced although fairness may be another question.
+the authority that commands them to they, themself from their thinking critical by the basis of economics, a field in which participants can never be the whole, from start to finish, and can only win the "whole", in such cases clearly imbalanced for all, although fairness may be another question.
 The moral perspective of the statement, at the center of this discussion thus far, is one based on the thoughts and feelings of the human being.
-Such thinking and feeling can, on rare occasion, produce truths that are axioms of natural law, or artificial axioms much superior in others in harnessing one or more axioms of natural law.
+Such thinking and feeling can, on rare occasion, produce truths that are axioms of natural law, or artificial axioms much superior than others in harnessing one or more axioms of natural law.
 However, the strength of the moral perspective does not rest on the material, and many times the perspective ignores the ends and downplays the beginnings, in however the permutatorial choice.
-The moral perspective expresses the universal, and when confronted to provide proof, utilizes that which is intrinsic to each and every human being, despite their background, appearance, capability, and status, posing these qualities of the intrinsic as the ideals, so argues for these ideals as the objective, devoid of inconvenient happenings and orders belonging to the spatiotemporal context.
-The moral perspective can be as cold as pure logic, since the initiatives from the moral perspective has been and continues to be presented as something objectively measurable, such as the collective distribution of gross domestic product per household.
+The moral perspective expresses the universal, and when confronted to provide proof, argues by utilizing that which is intrinsic to each and every human being, despite their background, appearance, capability, and status, posing these qualities of the intrinsic as the ideals, so argues for these ideals to be the objectives, devoid of inconvenient happenings and orders belonging to the spatiotemporal context.
+The moral perspective can be as cold as pure logic, since the initiatives from the moral perspective have been and continue to be presented as something objectively measurable, such as the frequency distribution of gross domestic product per household.
+Human societies, of governmental law and order, are stabilized by the enactment of artificial axioms; these conditions allow for the respectively relevant norms to be known, eventually, by every member of the human society.
+Predictability of human behavior, due to explicit effects of artificial axioms, is due to the factor of societal consensus on the divisions, including but not limited to that of "good" and "bad", of "beautiful" and "ugly", of "smart" and "stupid", and of "worthy" and "useless".
+One major ramification comes out of human societies' stabilization reliant on obeying artificial axioms.
+There are less questions to ask about the fundamental, and the prosperity that human societies can attain because they have a stable base of operation that is predominantly their own design, out of self-interest, not subject in entirety to the indiscriminate wrath and luck of occurrences from the axioms of natural law.
+When the idea of prosperity is questioned, and certain events are labeled "injustice", the moral perspective supercedes that of the economic perspective, in judgments of as-is (the first impression in understanding).
+The moral perspective relies on the passions to deliver denunciation, and the forces of passions seek for the probability to win over the imperfect logic of the economic perspective.
+In historical terms, virtually all major revolutions, especially those spurred by industrial and/or ideological leanings, are due to the moral perspective, for the economic perspective in these settings usually serve conservative interests, meaning that not only the leaders are to remain by their righteousness, but also the initiative to change involves disassembly the as-is and re-defining the what-is, in simple mathematical terms, taking two efforts instead of one to move forward, a hassle and an impractical expense then.